bravosierrasierra/identidock/README.md

 identidock
 ==========

+Build trigger: modify this file

 Simple identicon server based on monsterid from Kevin Gaudin.

 From "Using Docker" by Adrian Mouat published by O'Reilly media.